cdoremus/state-geo-angular/Readme.md

 ![Build Status](https://travis-ci.org/cdoremus/state-geo-angular.svg?branch=master)

-**Note:** *This branch holds the Angular 1.5 version of this application.
-The Angular 2.0 version is under development in the [angular2.0 branch](https://github.com/cdoremus/state-geo-angular/tree/angular2.0 "Angular 2.0 Branch").*
+>**Note:** *This branch holds the Angular 1.5 version of this application in the master (this) branch.
+The Angular 2.0 version is in the [angular2.0 branch](https://github.com/cdoremus/state-geo-angular/tree/angular2.0 "Angular 2.0 Branch").*

 The programming is done as an AngularJS 1 app using a component-based directive architecture similar to Angular 2.0 to make it easy to upgrade to the new version.
-This is accomplished by following these guidelines:
+This was accomplished by following these guidelines:
 * ES6/2015 is used throughout since Angular 2 is written in the new JavaScript version.
 Babel is used to transpile the code to ES5.
 * AngularJS directives are created using the component() method instead of the directive() method.
 * All of the directive's tag attribute values are locally scoped properties or event bindings of the directive's controller.